Eastern Bay Regional Restoration

 Eastern Bay Region Project - Eastern Bay, Cox Creek, Prospect Bay Complex (Cabin Creek, Prospect Bay, Mill Hill), Wye River and Miles River sanctuaries

 The Eastern Bay Region is a historically important region for oyster management in Maryland.
-It was an important seed area during the historic repletion program.
-In 1997, it had a record spatfall, however, shortly after, disease hit the region during the 4-year drought of 1999-2002 and devastated the oyster population, which has since struggled to recover.
+For decades it contained an important seed area during the seed and shell program.
+It received tens of millions of bushels of shell plantings to improve habitat throughout the decades, and it was a top producing harvest area for numerous seasons with hand tonging as the dominant harvest gear.
+In 1997, it had a record spatfall, however, shortly after, disease hit the region and devastated the oyster population, which has since struggled to recover.
 Large areas of the Eastern Bay region are limited to diving and hand tong only for harvest.
 There are 2 relatively small areas open to power dredging.
-No patent tonging or sail dredging is allowed.

-Legislation passed by the General Assembly in 2019 tasked the Oyster Advisory Commission (OAC) with developing a set of consensus management actions for oyster recovery to achieve the targets identified in the oyster stock assessment with the goal of increasing oyster abundance.
+The department identified the Eastern Bay region as a priority area for oyster restoration and initiated the Eastern Bay Project in 2019 toward this goal.
+A major concept was to include all three oyster sectors (sanctuary/fishery/aquaculture) and build relationships toward a common restoration goal.
+The Oyster Advisory Commission (OAC) was briefed by the department and the OAC endorsed the project’s dual approach: restoration of oysters and restoration of relationships.
+Legislation passed by the General Assembly in 2019 tasked the Oyster Advisory Commission (OAC) with developing a set of consensus management actions for enhancing and implementing the fisheries management plan for oysters and to achieve the targets identified in the oyster stock assessment with the goal of increasing oyster abundance.
 The OAC was also charged with developing a package of consensus recommendations through a facilitated consensus solutions process based on a 75% majority agreement level for each recommendation.
-One of the consensus recommendations reached was for the department to focus management actions in the Eastern Bay Region.
-Their recommendation being:
+One of the consensus recommendations was in support of the department’s Eastern Bay Region Project but expanding it to a much longer timeframe with enhanced funding.
+Their recommendation was:

 Over the next 25 years, a combination of replenishment, restoration and aquaculture activities should be collectively planned and undertaken in Eastern Bay, with an equal amount of funding for spat planting in sanctuaries ($1M annually adjusted for inflation) and for spat and shell planting on fishery bars ($1M annually adjusted for inflation) in addition to current replenishment and restoration activities.
 The effectiveness of this option should be evaluated every 5 years.